jackyzha0/quartz/docs/plugins/CNAME.md

 This plugin emits a `CNAME` record that points your subdomain to the default domain of your site.

-If you want to use a custom domain name `quartz.example.com` for the site, then this is needed.
+If you want to use a custom domain name like `quartz.example.com` for the site, then this is needed.

 See [[Hosting]] for more information.